DFHack/dfhack/docs/dev/Lua API.rst

   Returns the plant struct that owns the tile at the specified position.

+* ``dfhack.maps.isPlantInBox(plant,x1,y1,z1,x2,y2,z2)``

+  Returns true if the plant is within a box defined by the specified coordinates, accounting for trees.

 * ``dfhack.maps.getWalkableGroup(pos)``

   Returns the walkability group for the given tile position.
 A return value